STATE LICENSING QUESTIONS

-If ARRT administers your state's licensing exam, you'll need to apply to the state and pay the exam fee first.
-Once that’s complete, ARRT will send you a Candidate Status Report and handbook with instructions on how to schedule your exam.How do I pay for my state licensing exam?
+If ARRT administers your state's licensing exam, you'll need to apply to the state first, then pay the exam fee on state.ARRT.org.
+Then, you'll access your Candidate Status Report and instructions on how to schedule your exam in your state candidate online account.How do I pay for my state licensing exam?

 After you submit your application to your state, it will send you information on how to pay.
-Don’t submit payment to ARRT without receiving instructions from your state, because some states require you pay fees directly to them.How long is my exam window?
+Don’t submit payment to ARRT without receiving authorization and instructions from your state.How long is my exam window?

 ARRT can’t change personal information on a state Candidate Status Report unless the request comes from the state, not the candidate.

-Contact your state licensing agency if your personal information (e.g., name, address, Social Security number, or date of birth) is incorrect on your state Candidate Status Report.
+Contact your state entity if your personal information (such as your name or address) is incorrect on your state Candidate Status Report.

 You can find the state’s phone number on the front of your Candidate Status Report.

 Be aware that the personal information on your Candidate Status report must match your ARRT-approved ID exactly.
 Otherwise, the testing center won’t allow you in.
-Review our handbooks for more information.What should I do if my state Candidate Status Report doesn’t list the correct exam modules?
+Review the Handbook for State Candidates for more information.What should I do if my state Candidate Status Report doesn’t list the correct exam modules?

-Your state licensing agency gives ARRT the exam modules listed on your state Candidate Status Report.
-If your report is incorrect or missing modules, contact your state licensing agency.
-Its phone number appears on the front of your state Candidate Status Report.
-ARRT can’t change the modules without notification from the state, not the candidate.
+Your state entity submitted the exam modules listed on your state Candidate Status Report.
+If your report is incorrect or missing modules, cancel your existing exam appointment (if applicable), then contact your state entity.
+(Its phone number appears on the front of your state Candidate Status Report.)
+ARRT can’t change the modules unless the request comes from the state, not the candidate.

-After we receive updated module information from your state, we’ll send you a new Candidate Status Report.
-Don’t schedule your exam until you receive a new state Candidate Status Report showing your new exam window.
+After we receive updated module information from your state, we’ll update your state Candidate Status Report.
+Don’t schedule your exam until you verify that the changes to your modules are correct.

 If you experienced problems at the test center, visit our exam FAQ page and click on Test Center Issues.

-Your state licensing agency—not ARRT—sends out the exam results.
-If you have questions on when to expect your results, contact your state licensing agency.
+Your state entity—not ARRT—sends out the exam results.
+If you have questions on when to expect your results, contact your state entity.
 ARRT doesn’t have that information.

 State licenses are separate from ARRT certification and registration, and ARRT's ethics process is independent of any state licensing board review.
 If you’re going through an ARRT ethics review, however, your state might require that you disclose the underlying allegation to it.
 Each state has different ethics requirements, so it's best to check with your state directly.